Biden campaign adamantly denies allegation of sexual assault

 Reade’s story first resurfaced in an article in The Intercept.
 She then was interviewed by podcast host Katie Halper.
 There, Reade claimed that in 1993, she was asked by a more senior member of Biden’s staff to bring the then-senator his gym bag near the Capitol building, which led to the encounter in question.

 “He greeted me, he remembered my name, and then we were alone.
-It was the strangest thing,” Reade told Halper “There was no like, exchange really.
+It was the strangest thing,” Reade told Halper.
+“There was no like, exchange really.
 He just had me up against the wall.”

 Reade said that she was wearing “a business skirt,” but “wasn’t wearing stockings—it was a hot day.”